department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 The foundation works closely with teenagers and young adults who may be experiencing mental stress or may be at risk for suicide during times of change.

 <b>[Mental Health America](http://www.mentalhealthamerica.net/)</b><br>
-This organization advocates for policies that promote mental health and the rights of people living with mental health conditions.
+This organization advocates for policies that promote mental health and the rights of people living with mental health problems.
 They also provide education and connections to mental health resources.

 </div>
 </li>